-Online media buyers should generally avoid getting started with bids before they've established a clear and precise .
-Regardless of whether you're attempting to make a first-impression on a wider audience, or you're simply trying to share an idea of a new product or service, you need to be sure that the real-estate you purchase is on a website your audience will actually visit.
+Online media buyers should generally avoid getting started with bids before they've established a clear and precise understanding of the customer they're trying to appeal to.
+Regardless of whether you're attempting to make a first-impression on a wider audience, or you're simply trying to share an idea of a new product or service, you need to be sure that the inventory you purchase is on a website (or mobile device, etc.) your audience will actually visit.
 Ask yourself what kind of customer might be most attracted to your advertisements, and where you're likely to find that customer, then you can start to look for media placements in areas that will really make a difference to your campaign.

 Question #2: Does your Advertising Budget Address Your Unique Needs?

-If you're the person responsible for buying media space that you'll later use to advertise your company, then you need to think carefully about whether is reasonable considering the results that you want.
+If you're the person responsible for buying media space that you'll later use to advertise your company, then you need to think carefully about whether the budget you've allocated yourself is reasonable considering the results that you want.
 Although media buying might not be a very expensive way to go about drawing new traffic towards your business - like anything else in the world of commerce, you need to spend money to make it.
-Remember that it's possible to purchase ads that are paid for by the click, or on a monthly, hourly, or daily basis - depending on what you need.

 On the other hand, if you're paying someone to do your media buying for you, then you're going to need to talk with them about how much money or advertising budget they're going to need to truly create something special for your company.
 If you're worried that the price seems too high, or even that it seems too low, you might need to look around for a different solution.